September 11, 2019

 It’s a fragile environment and only the Indians, with their shifting cultivation, have fully come to terms with it – farming in a way that protects and preserves the forest.

-Cutting such a forest down – it is the same in the Congo, Indonesia, India, Madagascar and China – and introducing modern methods of intensive agriculture or leads to its ruin.
+Cutting such a forest down – it is the same in the Congo, Indonesia, India, Madagascar and China – and introducing modern methods of intensive agriculture or

 Without the protective cover of the umbrella canopy, the soil will turn soon enough to rock, laterite or sand.